Klay Thompson scores season-high 38, Warriors top Bucks

+He didn’t force it, and plans to build on this as he keeps learning during his comeback season.
+Grinning, he said he wanted to score 40 points, it just sounds better, but 38 was great.

-Thompson scored a season-best 38 points, raising his right arm in triumph to ignite the home crowd and leading the Warriors past the Bucks, 122-109 on Saturday night.
+Thompson’s total was a season best and he raised his right arm in triumph to ignite the home crowd while leading the Warriors past the Bucks, 122-109 on Saturday night.

+”I was eager for a night like this,” Thompson said, ”but a mid-season shooting slump it’s not going to kill my ego, I’m still going to go out there and compete.”

 Thompson shot 15 for 24 with eight 3-pointers had his second 30-point performance since returning Jan.
-9 from a two-year absence following knee and Achilles surgeries.
+9 from a 21/2-year absence following knee and Achilles surgeries.

 ”I’m sure it’s a relief,” coach Steve Kerr said. ”He’s so hard on himself and wants so badly to succeed.”